WilliamVenner/gmsv_workshop/README.md

 Finally, drop the DLL file in `garrysmod/lua/bin` in your server files. **If the `lua/bin` folder doesn't exist, create it.**

-# "Couldn't load module library!" error
+# "Couldn't load module library!" error or similar

 Either:

+1. Your server is outdated
-1. **(Most likely)** Your server is running the x86-64 branch in 32-bit.
+2. **(Most likely)** Your server is running the x86-64 branch in 32-bit.
 If you start your x86-64 branch server using the `srcds_run` binary, this is the problem.
 Start it using `srcds_run_x64` to launch it in 64-bit.
-2. Garry's Mod updated the Steamworks version and this now needs to be recompiled against it, [open an issue](https://github.com/WilliamVenner/gmsv_workshop/issues) if this is the case.
+3. Garry's Mod updated the Steamworks version and this now needs to be recompiled against it, [open an issue](https://github.com/WilliamVenner/gmsv_workshop/issues) if this is the case.